Crusaders Sheet

 Ability Score Increases

-Finally, compute each ability’s modifier by taking [(score – 10)/2] (rounding down): positive modifiers are prefixed with “+,” negative ones with “–,” and zero is displayed as “0.”
-This ensures that every character’s abilities reflect both deliberate point‑buy choices and their species’ natural strengths.
+Determine the modifier for each ability by using the formula [(score – 10)/2] (rounding down).
+Positive modifiers are indicated with a “+,” negative ones with a “–,” and a score of zero is represented as “0.”
+This ensures that every character's abilities accurately represent both intentional point-buy selections and the inherent strengths of their species.

 At levels 3, 5, 7, and 9 you will receive two Ability Score Increases.
-You can either choose to add +1 to two distinct ability scores or +2 to one single score (up to 20).
+You can either choose to add +1 to two distinct ability scores or +2 to one single score.
 These enhancements elevate your core attributes—Strength, Dexterity, Constitution, Intelligence, Wisdom, or Charisma, strengthening your primary function and enhancing your overall survivability.

 Rest Die